MHickey2/EssenChelle-Oils/README.md

 -   [GitHub:](https://github.com/) - is the respository for all the git pushes.
 -   [Gitpod](https://gitpod.io/) - was the IDE Editor.
 -   [Heroku:](https://heroku.com) - used to deploy the application.
+-   [Stripe](https://stripe.com/en-ie) - used for payments on site.
+-   [Mailchimp](https://mailchimp.com/) - used for the newsletter.
 -   [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for Testing Site.
+-   [ResponsiveTestTool](https://responsivetesttool.com/) - used for Responsive Testing.
 -   [Markdown](https://markdown-guide.readthedocs.io/en/latest/) - Markdown Guide.
 -   [Cloudinary](https://cloudinary.com/) - used for images for the site.
 -   [Elephant SQL](https://www.elephantsql.com/) – deployed project on Heroku uses an Elephant SQL database.